-ĐH.
+DH.
 Open Space Plan

-The applicant proposes a unique set of open space areas that exceed the twenty (20) percent% minimum required by the City's Land Development Code.
+The applicant proposes a unique set of open space areas that exceed the twenty (20)

+Village Shoppes of Coconut Creek

+percent%

+minimum required by the City's Land

+Development Code.
 According to the Open Space Plan approximately 27% of the site will beis currently being maintained as open space in the form of landscaped buffers, landscaped medians, and building foundation plantings.
 EXHIBIT K depicts the proposed open space program for the subject property.

-The open space areas on the site exceeded the 20% minimum required by the City's Land Development Code.
+The open space areas on the site exceeded the 20 percent minimum required by the City's Land Development Code.
 According to the Open Space Plan approximately 27% of the site was being maintained as open space in the form of landscaped buffers, landscaped medians, and building foundation plantings.
+See EXHIBIT K.